Border County Program

 Q: If my parents or I own a business, how do I report that type of financial information?

 A: The applicant must submit a notarized letter from a bookkeeper or accountant reporting the annual gross income earned by you or your parents from the business, and the net worth of the business.
 The letter must be on official business letterhead.

 Q: How does the UTSA International Student Services office process the Border County applications?

 A: Applications are reviewed for completeness, and supporting documents are verified and compared to the information supplied on the application.

-Before the semester start date, a list of the approved Border County student participants will be provided by the Office of International Programs to the UTSA Business Manager Office.
-The Business Manager Office will adjust students’ accounts for the in-state tuition rate.
+Before the semester start date, a list of the approved Border County student participants will be provided by the Office of Financial Services, who will then adjust students’ accounts for the in-state tuition rate.

 Q: If I am approved to participate in the program, how long will I be eligible to pay in-state tuition?